Students are unprepared for college-level writing

 A Sad but True Example

-Several months ago, a friend came into possession of a freshman English paper and shared it with me.
+Some time ago, a friend came into possession of a freshman English paper and shared it with me.
 Sadly, it serves to reinforce the statistics and testimonials that only too frequently cross my desk.
 From start to finish, this student’s essay on William Blake’s “The Tyger” is riddled with errors: